The Gingerbread Man (TV series)

-The Gingerbread Man is a British stop motion animated children's television series about a gingerbread man and his friends, who come to life in their home on the kitchen dresser when the Big Ones are asleep.
+The Gingerbread Man is a British stop motion animated children's television series about a gingerbread man and his friends who come to life on a kitchen dresser after the household’s occupants, known as the Big Ones, have gone to sleep.

 The series was written by David Wood, adapted from his two-act musical play The Gingerbread Man, which premiered in 1976 at the Towngate Theatre in Basildon, Essex, and went on to great international success.
 The play is inspired by "The Gingerbread Man", a 19th-century fairy tale.

 The screen adaptation was co-produced by FilmFair and Central Independent Television in 1991, and broadcast on ITV in 1992.
 Andrew Sachs voiced the Gingerbread Man, Mr Salt the Sailor, Herr Von Cuckoo and Sleek The Mouse.
 Jacqueline Clarke voiced Miss Pepper and Old Tea Bag.
 Although uncredited, Anton Rodgers voiced the narrator.
 David Wood and Jacqueline Clarke voiced The Big Ones.